-The Joint Action on Rare Cancers (JARC) is a 3-year initiative launched in November 2016 that aims to formulate policy recommendations on rare cancers that can be implemented by Member States and in relevant EU initiatives.
+The Joint Action on Rare Cancers (JARC) was a 3-year initiative launched in October 2016 that aimed to formulate policy recommendations on rare cancers that can be implemented by Member States and in relevant EU initiatives.

-The Joint Action includes 35 partners including Ministries of Health, universities, public health institutions, cancer registries, oncological institutes, patients’ associations and professional societies.
-It is coordinated by the Fondazione IRCCS Istituto Nazionale dei Tumori of Milan.
+The Joint Action included 34 partners including Ministries of Health, universities, public health institutions, cancer registries, oncological institutes, patients’ associations and professional societies.
+It was coordinated by the Fondazione IRCCS Istituto Nazionale dei Tumori of Milan.

 The Role of SIOPE

 SIOPE has been nominated as the Leader of Work Package 9 on Childhood Cancers.

 Moreover, SIOPE contributed to other JARC Work Packages: WP4 ‘Epidemiology’, WP5 ‘Assuring Quality of Care’, WP8 ‘Education’ and WP10 ‘Policy’.

 SIOPE worked closely with the European Committee of Childhood Cancer International (CCI Europe) – the organisation representing cancer parents, patients and survivors in a continuation of a long-term and instrumental partnership.